aldijanaa/-devops-engineering-on-aws-cloud-group-13/docs/documentation.md

 The running EC2 Instance can be seen on the image below.
 ![EC2 Instance 2](./images/second-ec2-instance.png)

-Second EC2 Instance is available on the following link: http://3.94.212.139/

 After _Phase 3_, following stucture was achieved as shown on diagram: